-Can I amend my habeas petition after I file it?
+May I amend my habeas petition after I file it?

 Maybe.
-If you want to amend your petition, you will need to file a motion to amend following the procedures for amendments found in Federal Rule of Civil Procedure 15(a).
+If you want to amend your petition, you will need to follow the procedures for amendments found in Federal Rule of Civil Procedure 15(a).
+Note that any claims added to an amended petition, like those in the original petition, must be raised within the limitations period and must be fully exhausted in the state courts.